 Tone of voice and self-deprecation

-Like with all communication it’s important that you choose the right tone of voice for the audience you are aiming for while also making sure you are staying on brand.
+As with all communication, it’s important that you choose the right tone of voice for the audience you are aiming for while also making sure you are staying on brand.
 Brands often fall victim to using a tone of voice that is so far removed from their target audience that their communication becomes uninteresting, unengaging, and in some cases irritating.